By: Team W14-4 Since: Feb 2019 Licence: MIT

 We chose the current choice over the alternative due to time constraints in the project.
 Moreover, our current choice is sufficient to replicate most NUS requirements accurately.

-Aspect: Choice of information stored in Condition
+Aspect: Choice of information stored in Condition class

 -